metio/terraform-provider-k8s/docs/data-sources/operator_tigera_io_monitor_v1_manifest.md

 Required:

 - `namespace` (String) Namespace is the namespace where the operator will create resources for your Prometheus instance.
-The namespacemust be created before the operator will create Prometheus resources.
+The namespace must be created before the operator will create Prometheus resources.

 Optional:

 - `service_monitor` (Attributes) ServiceMonitor when specified, the operator will create a ServiceMonitor object in the namespace.
-It is recommendedthat you configure labels if you want your prometheus instance to pick up the configuration automatically.The operator will configure 1 endpoint by default:- Params to scrape all metrics available in Calico Enterprise.- BearerTokenSecret (If not overridden, the operator will also create corresponding RBAC that allows authz to the metrics.)- TLSConfig, containing the caFile and serverName. (see [below for nested schema](#nestedatt--spec--external_prometheus--service_monitor))
+It is recommended that you configure labels if you want your prometheus instance to pick up the configuration automatically.
+The operator will configure 1 endpoint by default: - Params to scrape all metrics available in Calico Enterprise. - BearerTokenSecret (If not overridden, the operator will also create corresponding RBAC that allows authz to the metrics.) - TLSConfig, containing the caFile and serverName. (see [below for nested schema](#nestedatt--spec--external_prometheus--service_monitor))

 <a id="nestedatt--spec--external_prometheus--service_monitor"></a>
 ### Nested Schema for `spec.external_prometheus.service_monitor`

 Optional:

 - `endpoints` (Attributes List) The endpoints to scrape.
 This struct contains a subset of the Endpoint as defined in the prometheus docs.
-Fieldsrelated to connecting to our Prometheus server are automatically set by the operator. (see [below for nested schema](#nestedatt--spec--external_prometheus--service_monitor--endpoints))
+Fields related to connecting to our Prometheus server are automatically set by the operator. (see [below for nested schema](#nestedatt--spec--external_prometheus--service_monitor--endpoints))
 - `labels` (Map of String) Labels are the metadata.labels of the ServiceMonitor.
-When combined with spec.serviceMonitorSelector.matchLabelson your prometheus instance, the service monitor will automatically be picked up.Default: k8s-app=tigera-prometheus
+When combined with spec.serviceMonitorSelector.matchLabels on your prometheus instance, the service monitor will automatically be picked up.
+Default: k8s-app=tigera-prometheus

 <a id="nestedatt--spec--external_prometheus--service_monitor--endpoints"></a>
 ### Nested Schema for `spec.external_prometheus.service_monitor.endpoints`

 Optional:

-- `bearer_token_secret` (Attributes) Secret to mount to read bearer token for scraping targets.Recommended: when unset, the operator will create a Secret, a ClusterRole and a ClusterRoleBinding. (see [below for nested schema](#nestedatt--spec--external_prometheus--service_monitor--endpoints--bearer_token_secret))
+- `bearer_token_secret` (Attributes) Secret to mount to read bearer token for scraping targets.
+Recommended: when unset, the operator will create a Secret, a ClusterRole and a ClusterRoleBinding. (see [below for nested schema](#nestedatt--spec--external_prometheus--service_monitor--endpoints--bearer_token_secret))
 - `honor_labels` (Boolean) HonorLabels chooses the metric's labels on collisions with target labels.
 - `honor_timestamps` (Boolean) HonorTimestamps controls whether Prometheus respects the timestamps present in scraped data.
-- `interval` (String) Interval at which metrics should be scraped.If not specified Prometheus' global scrape interval is used.
+- `interval` (String) Interval at which metrics should be scraped.
+If not specified Prometheus' global scrape interval is used.
 - `metric_relabelings` (Attributes List) MetricRelabelConfigs to apply to samples before ingestion. (see [below for nested schema](#nestedatt--spec--external_prometheus--service_monitor--endpoints--metric_relabelings))
-- `params` (Map of List of String) Optional HTTP URL parametersDefault: scrape all metrics.
+- `params` (Map of List of String) Optional HTTP URL parameters Default: scrape all metrics.
-- `relabelings` (Attributes List) RelabelConfigs to apply to samples before scraping.Prometheus Operator automatically adds relabelings for a few standard Kubernetes fields.The original scrape job's name is available via the '__tmp_prometheus_job_name' label.More info: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config (see [below for nested schema](#nestedatt--spec--external_prometheus--service_monitor--endpoints--relabelings))
+- `relabelings` (Attributes List) RelabelConfigs to apply to samples before scraping.
+Prometheus Operator automatically adds relabelings for a few standard Kubernetes fields.
+The original scrape job's name is available via the '__tmp_prometheus_job_name' label.
+More info: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config (see [below for nested schema](#nestedatt--spec--external_prometheus--service_monitor--endpoints--relabelings))
-- `scrape_timeout` (String) Timeout after which the scrape is ended.If not specified, the Prometheus global scrape timeout is used unless it is less than 'Interval' in which the latter is used.
+- `scrape_timeout` (String) Timeout after which the scrape is ended.
+If not specified, the Prometheus global scrape timeout is used unless it is less than 'Interval' in which the latter is used.

 <a id="nestedatt--spec--external_prometheus--service_monitor--endpoints--bearer_token_secret"></a>
 ### Nested Schema for `spec.external_prometheus.service_monitor.endpoints.bearer_token_secret`

 Required:

 - `key` (String) The key of the secret to select from.
 Must be a valid secret key.

 Optional:

-- `name` (String) Name of the referent.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#namesTODO: Add other useful fields. apiVersion, kind, uid?
+- `name` (String) Name of the referent.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names TODO: Add other useful fields. apiVersion, kind, uid?
 - `optional` (Boolean) Specify whether the Secret or its key must be defined